 Statutes similar to the EU model have been enacted in India, Malaysia, Mexico, South Africa, South Korea, Brazil and the Philippines, among other jurisdictions.
-In India, the 2011 Information Technology Rules not only distinguish 'personal information' from 'sensitive personal information', but also require corporate entities that collect, process and store personal data, including sensitive personal information, to comply with certain procedures.
+In India, the 2011 Information Technology Rules not only distinguish personal information from sensitive personal information but also require corporate entities that collect, process and store personal data, including sensitive personal information, to comply with certain procedures.
 In Malaysia, the Personal Data Protection Act 2010 imposes strict limitations on the transfer of personal data outside the country, with limited exceptions similar to those embedded within the US–EU Privacy Shield principles.
 In Brazil, the Brazilian General Data Protection Law, which was passed in August 2018, contains numerous provisions similar to those in the GDPR, including requiring entities headquartered or handling personal information in Brazil to establish appropriate protective measures, and imposing hefty sanctions for non-compliance.
+Enforcement was due to begin in August 2020 but, because of covid-19, has been delayed until May 2021.
 In Serbia, the National Assembly enacted the Personal Data Protection Law, effective in August 2019, which is also modelled after the GDPR but imposes notably lower sanctions for non-compliance.
-The 2010 Law on the Protection of Personal Data Held by Private Parties and the related 2011 Personal Data Regulations, 2013 Privacy Notice Guidelines and 2014 Parameters for Self-Regulation enacted in Mexico are more lax in that they allow cross-border transfer of data within a corporation as long as Mexican employees are given rights of access and objection (for a valid reason), and the corporation meets certain security requirements.
+In Mexico, the 2010 Law on the Protection of Personal Data Held by Private Parties and the related 2011 Personal Data Regulations, 2013 Privacy Notice Guidelines and 2014 Parameters for Self-Regulation are more lax in that they allow cross-border transfers of data within a corporation as long as Mexican employees are given rights of access and objection (for a valid reason), and the corporation meets certain security requirements.
 In 2016, the Turkish parliament enacted the Law on Protection of Personal Data, which distinguishes the transfer of personal data to third parties in Turkey from the transfer of personal data to third countries.
 In 2008, the US state of Illinois passed the Illinois Biometric Privacy Act, a broad state law that protects employees and others in Illinois against the improper collection, use, storage, transmission and destruction of biometric information, including biometric identifiers, such as retina scans, fingerprints, voiceprints or scans of the face or hand geometry.
 During the past few years, Illinois has seen a wave of litigation brought against employers under the Privacy Act.

 As a greater number of countries consider, introduce and enact detailed data protection and privacy laws, multinational corporations must continue to be sensitive to regional legislation and maintain strict compliance with local laws.